MXDFz4.4: A LyC emitter 250Myr after the epoch of reionization and a first test of Ly-alpha morphology as a tracer of LyC escape at high redshift: Discussion

-Therefore it is likely that the very young and potentially metal-poor nature of the stellar population in \objname's recent burst is contributing strongly to its observation as an LCE.
-This is supported by the recent local Universe work of \cite{Ejdetjarn2026Haro11LyC_lya}, where LyC is boosted due to recent star formation, and LyC emission is not necessarily co-spatial with \lya, which they attribute to different locations of the LyC-emitting stars and the \lya emission in the ISM.
-A boost in the \fesc of a galaxy post-starburst has been well studied, especially in simulations \citep{Gnedin2008LyCfesc_sims,Yajima2009LyCfesc_supernovae_sim,Kimm2014LyC_supernovae_sim,Trebitsch2017feedback_LyC,Rosdahl2022SPHINX_LyC_EoR, Menon2025Burst_rad_outflows_LyC}, but also in observations \citep{Flury2025LyC_ISMgeom_feedback,Komarova2025winds_LCEs,Carr2025rad+supernovae_LyC}, with these studies also commenting on the importance of young, metal-poor stars in this process.
+Therefore, it is likely that the very young and potentially metal-poor nature of the stellar population in \objname's recent burst is contributing strongly to its observation as an LCE.
+This is supported by the recent local Universe work of \cite{Ejdetjarn2026Haro11LyC_lya}, where LyC is boosted due to recent star formation and is not necessarily co-spatial with \lya, which the authors attribute to LyC and \lya\ originating in different locations (i.e., stars versus the ISM).
+A post-starburst boost in the \fesc of a galaxy has been well studied, both in simulations \citep{Gnedin2008LyCfesc_sims,Yajima2009LyCfesc_supernovae_sim,Kimm2014LyC_supernovae_sim,Trebitsch2017feedback_LyC,Rosdahl2022SPHINX_LyC_EoR, Menon2025Burst_rad_outflows_LyC} and in observations \citep{Flury2025LyC_ISMgeom_feedback,Komarova2025winds_LCEs,Carr2025rad+supernovae_LyC}, with these studies also commenting on the importance of young, metal-poor stars in this process.

-The burstiness of early galaxies, within the EoR, has recently been invoked to explain the excess of UV-bright galaxies observed at very high redshifts \citep{Sun2023burstiness_highz,Shen2023UVvariability_highz}, and these galaxies have already been suggested as efficient ionizers \citep{Endsley2023UVfaintgals_reion,Simmonds2024bursty_gals_ionizing}, mostly due to their enhanced ionizing photon production efficiency, but also due to a potential higher \fesc \citep{Endsley2024SF_ionizing_gals_z6-9}.
-Our interpretation of \objname's properties supports this, and suggests that galaxies with successive strong bursts of star formation, may also experience episodes of extremely high LyC production and \fesc.
-We caution that this is a function of metallicity, and that more enriched populations would not produce as many ionizing photons, such that successive bursts may produce fewer and fewer.
+The burstiness of early galaxies within the EoR has recently been invoked to explain the excess of UV-bright galaxies observed at very high redshifts \citep{Sun2023burstiness_highz,Shen2023UVvariability_highz,Munoz2026burstiness}.
+These galaxies have already been suggested as efficient ionizers \citep{Endsley2023UVfaintgals_reion,Simmonds2024bursty_gals_ionizing}, mostly due to their enhanced ionizing photon production efficiency and a potential higher \fesc \citep{Endsley2024SF_ionizing_gals_z6-9, Hayes2025UVspectra_highz}.
+Our interpretation of \objname's properties supports this, and it also suggests that galaxies with successive strong bursts of star formation may also experience episodes of extremely high LyC production and \fesc.
+We caution that this is dependent on metallicity, since more enriched populations would produce fewer ionizing photons.
+This process is cumulative, with successive bursts producing more enriched populations and fewer ionizing photons.
 However, elevated $\Sigma_{SFR}$ and sSFR during the burst may still facilitate high levels of escape.
 Such bursty galaxies are therefore strong candidates to emit a large share of the ionizing photons needed to reionize the IGM at early times.